 CONSEQUENCES OF UNACCEPTABLE BEHAVIOR

 Unacceptable behavior will not be tolerated.
 Anyone asked to stop unacceptable behavior is expected to comply immediately.
-If a Participant engages in unacceptable behavior, the SS may take any action it deems appropriate, including warning or expelling the offender from the event with no refund.
-For more egregious behavior, the SS may, in its reasonable discretion, temporarily ban or permanently expel a Participant from the event.
+If a Participant engages in unacceptable behavior, the Scottish Summit may take any action it deems appropriate, including warning or expelling the offender from the event with no refund.
+For more egregious behavior, the Scottish Summit may, in its reasonable discretion, temporarily ban or permanently expel a Participant from the event.

 WHAT TO DO IF YOU WITNESS OR ARE SUBJECTED TO UNACCEPTABLE BEHAVIOR

-If you are subjected to unacceptable behavior, notice that someone else is being subjected to unacceptable behavior, or have any other concerns, please notify SS Volunteer staff or contact the Event Organisers Mark Christie or Iain Connolly as soon as possible.
-SS Volunteers staff will be available to assist those experiencing unacceptable behavior to feel safe for the duration of the event.
+If you are subjected to unacceptable behavior, notice that someone else is being subjected to unacceptable behavior, or have any other concerns, please notify Scottish Summit Volunteer staff or contact the Event Organisers Mark Christie or Iain Connolly as soon as possible.
+Scottish Summit Volunteers staff will be available to assist those experiencing unacceptable behavior to feel safe for the duration of the event.
 All reports will remain completely confidential.

 Who we are